Last reviewed: 2026-05-31

 The three categories

 Under CAR 2012, asbestos work falls into three broad categories based on risk.
-The category determines the legal controls, who can carry it out, and whether the HSE must be notified.
+The category determines the legal controls, who can carry it out, and whether the work must be notified to the relevant enforcing authority (HSE in Great Britain or HSENI in Northern Ireland).

 - Licensed work — higher-risk materials such as sprayed coatings, asbestos insulation, pipe lagging and most asbestos insulating board (AIB).
-Only an HSE-licensed contractor can do this; they work to HSE’s licensed contractors’ guide (HSG247) and must notify the relevant enforcing authority (usually HSE) at least 14 days before starting, using form ASB5.
+Only a licensed contractor can do this — licensed by HSE in Great Britain or HSENI in Northern Ireland, as applicable; they work to HSE’s licensed contractors’ guide (HSG247) and must notify the relevant enforcing authority (HSE in Great Britain, or HSENI in Northern Ireland) at least 14 days before starting (in Great Britain this uses HSE form ASB5).

 - Notifiable non-licensed work (NNLW) — work that is not licensable but still carries enough risk to require a one-off notification to the relevant enforcing authority, record-keeping and medical surveillance for workers.